-Copies of all such documents which are incorporated by reference in, and to form part of, this Offering Circular will be available free of charge during usual business hours on any weekday (Saturdays and public holidays excepted) from the specified offices of the Issuing and Paying Agent (as defined under "Terms and Conditions of the Notes") at Level 24, HSBC Main Building, 1 Queen's Road Central, Hong Kong.
+Copies of all such documents which are incorporated by reference in, and to form part of, this Offering Circular will be available free of charge during usual business hours on any weekday (Saturdays, Sundays and public holidays excepted) from the specified office of the Issuing and Paying Agent (as defined under "Terms and Conditions of the Notes") at Level 24, HSBC Main Building, 1 Queen's Road Central, Hong Kong.

-The documents incorporated by reference in this Offering Circular have been or will be published on the website of HKSE.
-For the avoidance of doubt, the content of the websites of HKSE does not form part of this Offering Circular.
+The documents incorporated by reference in this Offering Circular have been or will be published on the website of the Hong Kong Stock Exchange.
+For the avoidance of doubt, the content of the websites of the Hong Kong Stock Exchange does not form part of this Offering Circular.